 When using poison to kill mice, I always ensure the mine are trapped when they consume the poison; I don’t want them dying in a wall space where you can’t get to the body!

 How to Keep Mice out of Your Basement

 You’ve learned how to remove mice from your basement, and you’ll need to make sure they stay out.

 - Declutter – Most people will use their basements for some storage.
 The problem is that it’s the biggest “vacancies” sign for mice.
 So clear up your clutter so there are no attractive hiding places.

 - Seal your trash – Open bags of trash, especially food, are very inviting for a hungry mouse.
 Seal all your garbage bags and make sure they’re off the floor.

 - Cover any external entrances – Mice can get into your basement through even the tiniest holes.
-If you notice a hole in the exterior wall, seal it up with expandable foam, or steel wool.
+If you notice a hole in the exterior wall, seal it with expandable foam or steel wool.
 Use weather-stripping on gaps around doors and windows.
 These are common mouse entry points, and sealing them up is the best way to prevent mice from getting in.

 - Clear up your pet food – If you have a pet, the smell of their food will attract mice.
 Ensure that you clean up your pet’s leftovers as soon as they’re done eating.

 Is it common to have mice in your basement?

 It is not uncommon to have mice in the basement, especially if food or water sources are present.
 The key to preventing an infestation is to make sure that any potential entry points for mice are sealed off and to practice good hygiene habits such as regularly cleaning and disposing of garbage properly.

 If you suspect a mouse infestation and are uncomfortable tackling it yourself, it is worth contacting a rodent control company.

 Having mice in your basement is a common issue and nothing to be ashamed of.